There are 500 children and young people in care across Somerset.

 We need foster carers and adopters for children of all ages, from 0 to 18.

-We particularly need adopters for children over five, siblings groups of two or more and children with disabilities.
+We need adopters for the many young children waiting to be adopted.
+These can include siblings groups of two or more and children with disabilities.
 These children are the hardest to find parents for and often stay in care for longer.
 We also need adopters for our new schemes: Fostering for Adoption and ‘Baby Comes First’ our Concurrent planning scheme.
 Both these schemes give you the opportunity to have a baby or very young child in your life with a possibility of adoption but not a certainty (more information on these schemes can be found on page 16-17).

-We particularly need foster carers for long term placements – these foster carers will offer a home to a child or children, usually over seven, who are unlikely to return to their birth parents, extended family or be adopted and need a permanent family to grow up in.
+We particularly need foster carers for long term placements – these foster carers will offer a home to a child or children who are unlikely to return to their birth parents, extended family or be adopted and need a permanent family to grow up in.
 We also need more foster carers for older children and teenagers and children with disabilities.

 Why do children come into care?